 Once Parsons’s beauty elicits our wonder before the choirs of Dionysius’ angels, then our freedom is further engaged in the drama of God’s diffusive goodness.
 For God’s absence is made present in the goodness of the created hierarchies represented by the ascending prayer of the angelic choirs.
 Finally, we grasp the truth of the reality before us through our participation in the acts of adoration in communion with the angels.
 The culmination of the cognitive act happens when minds and hearts are introduced into and moved directly by the power of the Word into the liturgical events unfolding visibly before us.

-Supreme Court Justice Sonia Sotomayor, Washington, D.C.
+United States Supreme Court Justice Sonia Sotomayor, Washington, D.C.

 Thank you for your role in inspiring the imagination of these young children.